-income matters, since these estimates place relatively little weight on poor families in most studies.
-To further explore this issue, we split the sample into low, middle, and high average total family income groups and use OLS to estimate separate effects of income for each group.
-21 The effect of a \$1,000 increase in average income is 0.026 (standard errors = 0.009) for the bottom quartile, 0.010 (0.004) for the middle two quartiles combined, and 0.010 (0.004) for the highest quartile.
-The effect for the lowest-income group is much larger than the effects for higher-income groups and closer to our IV estimates.
+A second potential explanation is that income matters more for disadvantaged families and that our IV estimates capture the effects of income for disadvantaged families who are affected by the EITC expansions.
+Table 6 offers some support for this explanation.
+Furthermore, Løken, Mogstad and Wiswall (2010) argue that nonlinear effects explain why OLS and FE estimators find little evidence that family income matters, since these estimates place relatively little weight on poor families in most studies.
+To further explore this issue, we split the sample into low, middle, and high average total family income groups and use OLS to estimate separate effects of income for each group.32 The effect of a \$1,000 increase in average income is 0.026 (s.e.=0.009) for the bottom quartile, 0.010 (0.004) for the middle two quartiles combined, and 0.010 (0.004) for the highest quartile.
+The effect for the lowest income group is much larger than the effects for higher income groups and closer to our IV estimates.

 A third explanation recognizes that each EITC expansion effectively raised the annual incomes of eligible families for many years in the future.
-For example, we estimate that for the median EITC recipient, the 1993-95 EITC expansion raised total credit amounts over the years 1995-99 by nearly four times the amount it raised credit amounts in 1995 alone.22 If families are forward-looking and base their investment decisions on current and expected future income, we would expect them to respond more to a lasting change in income than to a one-year change.
-A lasting increase in income is also likely to alleviate family stress and improve family dynamics more than a comparable temporary increase.
-In this case, our IV estimator identifies the effect of increasing annual income by \$1,000 for many years into the future and not just a single year.
-On the other hand, OLS and difference estimators identify the effect of a much more short-lived increase in income, since most of the underlying variation in income over time is transitory (or measurement error).
-Thus, it is not surprising that our IV estimates exceed our OLS and difference estimators.
-See Dahl and Lochner (2005) for a more formal discussion of these issues.
+For example, we estimate that for the median EITC recipient, the 1993-95 EITC expansion raised total credit amounts over the years 1995-99 by nearly four times the amount it raised credit amounts in 1995 alone.33 If families are forward-looking and base their investment decisions on current and expected future income, we would expect them to respond more to a lasting change in income than to a one-year change.
+A lasting increase in income is also likely to alleviate family stress and improve family dynamics more than a comparable